DFKI-MLT/JTok/src/main/assembly/README-bin.txt

      the token type hierarchy and definition and rules for matching the different token types.
 For further details, see commments in the XML files.
-Make sure to include this directory in front of jtok-core-1.9.jar in the JVM classpath, otherwise the default configuration included in the jar will be used.
+Make sure to include this directory in front of jtok-core-1.10.jar in the JVM classpath, otherwise the default configuration included in the jar will be used.
+     Another option for user specific JTok configuration is to put it into a folder 'jtok-user' in the classpath.
+This location is searched first for any JTok configuration.
+The expected folder structure in 'jtok-user' is the same as in 'conf', so don't forget the 'jtok' directly under 'jtok-user'.

 docs
      The API documentation of JTok as created by Javadoc.